Multiple Choice Bible Quiz about Moses the Lawgiver

 Who was Moses and why was he the most noted biblical person?

 c.
-He was a lawgiver and leader of the Israelite Nation.
+Moses was a lawgiver and leader of the Israelite Nation.

-c.
-Moses was a lawgiver, and he led the Israelite Nation to the promised land.
+Moses led the Israelite nation to the promised land.

 a.
 Babylon.